gdindzida/baltazar/README.md

 ### Features

 - Features
+    - Switch to C++17 (MVP)
+    - Implement abstraction for threads:  (MVP)
+        - replace jthread with thread
+            - investigate std::stop_token
+        - implement rtos threads
     - Add retries if queue is full (MVP)
     - Add timeout for a task.
 Each task can have expected time budget (MVP)
+    - Implement thread priorities (MVP)
     - Remove all occurrences of dynamic_cast (MVP)
+    - Clang-Tidy: Add checks like cppcoreguidelines-no-malloc, hicpp-no-exceptions, etc.  (MVP)
+        - For embedded complience
+    - GPU support for CUDA and openCL
+        - What is needed to make it easy to use?
+    - ???
+(MVP)
 - Support
     - DAG visualization (MVP)
     - investigate creating DAG input as yaml or json or something similar